Right out the box, Magento 2 is already one of the most SEO-friendly eCommerce platforms.

 Still, there’s plenty you can do to improve your Magento site’s ability to gain favor with Google and attract more visitors than the competition.

-Our eCommerce marketing agency has been working with Magento 2 since it debuted back in 2015.
+Our eCommerce SEO experts have been working with Magento 2 since it debuted back in 2015.
 So, I asked my team to use this experience and come up with a list of the absolute bestMagento 2 SEO tips – ones they’ve seen make the biggest difference for our clients.

 8 Magento 2 SEO Tips You Should Implement Right Away

 One of the main things I looked for when I put this list together was SEO tips that you can implement immediately.